Politics of Turkmenistan: Chairmen of the Council of Ministers

 Under the 1992 constitution, the president is elected by popular vote for a five-year term.
-Niyazov added the post of chairman of the Supreme Soviet in January 1990, and was elected as the country's first president that October.
+Nyýazow added the post of chairman of the Supreme Soviet in January 1990, and was elected as the country's first president that October.
 He was the only candidate in Turkmenistan's first presidential elections in 1992.
 A 1994 plebiscite extended his term to 2002, and Parliament extended his term indefinitely in 1999.

-After Niyazov's death, Deputy Prime Minister for Science and Health Gurbanguly Berdimuhamedow took over, despite the fact that Öwezgeldi Ataýew, the Chairman of the Parliament of Turkmenistan, would be the next in line in the order of succession (allegedly because the prosecutor-general had initiated investigations against Ataýew).
+After Nyýazow's death, Deputy Prime Minister for Science and Health Gurbanguly Berdimuhamedow took over, despite the fact that Öwezgeldi Ataýew, the Chairman of the Parliament of Turkmenistan, would be the next in line in the order of succession (allegedly because the prosecutor-general had initiated investigations against Ataýew).
 The president appoints the deputy chairmen of the cabinet of ministers.

-A presidential election to replace Niyazov was held on 11 February 2007.
+A presidential election to replace Nyýazow was held on 11 February 2007.

 Legislative branch

 As of January 2023, Turkmenistan's Parliament ("Assembly", Mejlis) is unicameral, with a 125-seat single chamber.
 The Assembly is popularly elected.